 Carbon monoxide poisoning is known as a silent killer, because it is virtually undetectable without a CO alarm.
 Learn about why CO alarms are essential and check out some of the best devices available.

-Aside from the differences in how smoke detectors do their job, there’s also differences in how they are powered.
+Aside from the differences in how smoke detectors do their job, there are also differences in how they are powered.
+These essential safety tools are typically powered in three ways: Hardwire, battery-powered, and smart smoke detectors.

 Hardwired Smoke Detectors

 Wired to the mains electricity.
-They also are required to have a back-up battery in case the mains electricity goes out.
+They are also required to have a backup battery in case the main electricity goes out.

 Pros

-- Last upwards of ten years (every alarm should be replaced every ten years)
+- Long-term cost-effective (every alarm should be replaced every ten years)

 Cons

-- Can be awkward to turn off a false alarm
+- It can be awkward to turn off a false alarm

 Battery-powered Smoke Detectors